vene/vene.github.io/content/pages/jobs.md

 Title: Open Positions
 Slug: jobs

-# Job opening: PhD position in automatic video subtitling
+# Job opening: PhD position on interpretable and verifiable communication of NLP assistant decisions.

 Positions are **fully funded** for four years.

-The call is at [this link](https://vacatures.uva.nl/UvA/job/PhD-Candidate-in-Natural-Language-Processing-for-Video-Subtitling/761749302/), alongside instructions to apply.
-Please apply via that link by Feb 24 (extended!).
+The call is at [this link](
+https://werkenbij.uva.nl/en/vacancies/phd-position-on-interpretable-and-verifiable-communication-of-nlp-assistant-decisions-netherlands-13973), alongside instructions to apply.
+Please apply via that link by May 18.

+This is a fairly specific project connected (and funded through) the [Hybrid Intelligence Centre](https://www.hybrid-intelligence-centre.nl/): we will work on NLP assistants for scientific tasks, with a focus on adapting the assistant's communication with the human expert, to make sure the expert performs best.

 **Emailing me:** Don't email me to apply: you must use the website or else I can't consider you.
 Do email me with any specific questions -- please include
-<tt>[PhD 11053]</tt> in the subject line so my filters can catch your email.
+<tt>[PhD 13973]</tt> in the subject line so my filters can catch your email.

 The most important part of your application is by far the motivation letter.
 Please read my [advice for writing a motivation letter for me](/mletter.html).